Peruzal/xamarin-forms-guide/docs/networking.md

+description: We can data from a remote API using HTTP.
+Using REST API we can get and create data.

 # Networking

 We can data from a remote API using HTTP.
 Using REST API we can get and create data.